TritonDataCenter/manatee/docs/user-guide.md

 standby that's currently connected to the node.
 It's the same set of fields that is returned by the PG query ```select * from pg_stat_replication```.
 The repl field is helpful in verifying the status of the PostgreSQL instances.
-If there is no repl field, it means that the PG instance isn't running on that node.
+If the repl field exists, it means that the node's standby is caught up and streaming.
+If there is no repl field, it means that there is no PG instance replication from this node.
+This is expected with the last node in the shard.

+However, if there is another node after the current one in the shard, and there is no repl field, it indicatees there is a problem with replication between the two nodes.

 ## Shard History
 You can query any past topology changes by using the `manatee-history` tool.